Get a free, no obligation personal loan quote with rates as low as 9.99%

 6. Delinquent Accounts

 If that person’s account is riddled with negative payment history, it may negatively impact your credit scores.
-As such, make sure that the delinquent account is in fact not yours.
+As such, make sure that the delinquent account does not belong to you.
 Even if the account is in good standing, it’s still important to get it off your credit report as soon as possible to prevent any issues in the future.

 Why Should You Check Your Report For Errors